yaroslaff/sql-export/README.md

 }
 ~~~

-### export SQL to many markdown files with YAML frontmatter
+### Export SQL to many markdown files with YAML frontmatter
 Use `-f md` and provide template to output filename `-o '/tmp/libro/{{.id}}.json'`.

 ~~~